Research

 Imaging flow cytometry

 Image FlowImaging flow cytometry combines the high-throughput nature of flow cytometry with the high-resolution nature of fluorescence microscopy.
 For each experimental sample, it yields hundreds of thousands of images of individual cells.
-We are developing methods to mine these large datasets [NSF project page].
+We developed methods to mine these large datasets [NSF project page] and demonstrated several novel applications where label-free imaging could replace customized fluorescence biomarkers.

 Co-culture systems

 thomas_cropped_colorIn co-cultured cell systems, two or more cell types are grown together in order to maintain more native physiological functions, enabling experiments that test genetic and chemical perturbations in a more realistic environment.
-We have developed image analysis approaches to extract information from fluorescence microscopy images of these cell systems, enabling experiments in liver regeneration and hepatotoxicity [NSF CAREER project page].
+We developed image analysis approaches to extract information from fluorescence microscopy images of these cell systems, enabling experiments in liver regeneration and hepatotoxicity [NSF CAREER project page], and demonstrated several novel applications where label-free imaging could replace customized fluorescence biomarkers.

 Quantifying C. elegans